 Sometimes, when computer scientists talk about algorithms, they are referring to a precise description of an automatic process that is tuned for human communication and not understandable by a computer.
 An algorithm does not necessarily need to be something that can be immediately executed by a computer.

 Here's a description of what the program above does: “Have the drone go north and then east, and then repeat that three more times.
 Finally, go east and then south once.”
 Those two sentences are certainly not a program, but they are an extremely simple algorithm.

 When a precise English description of a process and a program communicate the same process, you can say that the specific program is implementing the algorithm.

 Which algorithm does this program implement?

-In particular, your programs solved very specific problems, navigating the drone through a specific grid.
+In this exploration, your programs solved very specific problems, navigating the drone through a specific grid.
 Many algorithms solve more general tasks, and can make decisions that the programmer didn't completely describe ahead of time.